-You deserve to live an active life, free of hip pain.
+You deserve to live an active and comfortable life.
 When you visit with an orthopedic surgeon at CMH, we will review your medical history and examine your hip pain.
-Depending on your diagnosis, we may prescribe anti-inflammatory medications, pain relievers, exercises to improve joint mobility or physical therapy to help you find hip pain relief.
+Depending on your diagnosis, we may prescribe anti-inflammatory medications, pain relievers, exercises to improve joint mobility, physical therapy, or occupational therapy to bring hip pain relief.

 Rheumatoid arthritis is a systemic immune disorder that affects multiple joints.
-In such cases, the body perceives the joint lining (synovium) and cartilage to be foreign substance and attacks it.
+In such cases, the body sees the joint lining (synovium) and cartilage as foreign substances and attacks them.
 Far fewer Americans are diagnosed with inflammatory arthritis.